Pirate-Weather/pirateweather/DevPortal/custom-content/content-fragments/Home.md

 1. While this API will give minutely forecasts for anywhere in the world, they are calculated using the HRRR-subhourly forecasts, so only accurate to 15-minute periods.
 Outside of the HRRR domain, they are calculated using the GFS hourly forecasts, so really not adding much value!
 2. Precipitation probabilities are a tricky problem to solve- weather models don't give a range of outcomes, just one answer.
 To get probabilities, this implementation relies on the Global Ensemble Forecast System [(GEFS)](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-ensemble-forecast-system-gefs).
 This is a 30-member ensemble, so if 1 member predicts precipitation, the probability will be 1/30.
 GEFS data is also used to predict precipitation type and accumulation.
 A 1:10 snow-water ratio is assumed.
 3. Current conditions are based on model results (from HRRR-subhourly), which assimilates observations, but not direct observations.
-4. Why "PirateWeather"?
+4. Why "Pirate Weather"?
 I've always thought that the HRRR model was pronounced the same way as the classic pirate "ARRR".
-Also, there is [one company](https://arstechnica.com/tech-policy/2020/10/google-asks-supreme-court-to-overrule-disastrous-ruling-on-api-copyrights/) out there that thinks APIs can be copyrighted, which might apply here.
+Plus, compared to the range of commercial APIs with mystery processing steps, this service focuses on providing direct model data, which is just a little bit disruptive.
+I still think there's room for improvement with the name, so send suggestions my way!